 Probably not.
 A strong, healthy bone will not break from such a minor event.
 A person having a heart attack while shovelling snow will not blame the snowbank.
 A person who falls and breaks a bone should not blame the sidewalk.

 There are many reasons (also known as risk factors) why you might have broken a bone.
 Age is one of them.
 Weak bones are not always part of aging but we do all start to lose bone in our mid 30s.
 For some people, whose bones were not strong in the first place, this can result in bones that are likely to break.
-Sex is another reason.
+Sex at birth is another reason.
 While men can develop weak bones that break, women are more likely to have fractures from osteoporosis.
-Women have smaller bony frames than men and during menopause the loss of estrogen can lead to bone loss.
+Women generally have smaller bone structures than men and during menopause the loss of estrogen can lead to bone loss.

 There are some other risk factors that can contribute to bone loss and increased fracture risk.
 Take a look at the questions below to see if any of them apply to you.

-A broken bone is called a fracture and if it occurs during these events, it may be a warning sign of osteoporosis:
+If you fracture (break a bone) during one of the following events, it may be a warning sign of osteoporosis: